thomasjungblut/trackaddict-cli/README.md

 ![raw gps measures](docs/raw_output.png)

 That's pretty noisy!
-Let's smooth the data bit.
-We're using the accelerometer data to improve the GPS using a Kalman Filter by running:
+Let's try to smooth the GPS data a bit.
+We're using the accelerometer data to improve the GPS signal by using a Kalman Filter.
+You can have all of that power with just one single flag:

 > trackaddict-cli plot -i example/STC_log.csv -o docs/filtered_output.png --smooth